Mogza/abstract-go/README.md

 It wraps the standard [go-ethereum](https://github.com/ethereum/go-ethereum) `ethclient` and provides Abstract-first naming, helpers, and examples.

-## ✨ Features (v0.2 MVP)
+## ✨ Features (v0.3)

 - Connect to an Abstract RPC node
-- Query ETH balances and nonces
+- Query ETH balances, nonces, gas prices
-- Get current gas price
-- Call contracts
-- Send ETH transactions
+- Call contracts & send ETH transactions
-- ERC20 support (balance, transfer, approve, allowance, decimals, symbol, name)
+- ERC20 support: balance, transfer, approve, allowance, decimals, symbol, name
-- Abstract-flavored helpers and examples
+- WebSocket handling (DialWS)
+- Subscriptions: NewHeads, Logs, PendingTxs
+- Multi-Subscription Manager
+- ERC20 Watchers: real-time Transfer & Approval events

 > Note: This library builds on top of go-ethereum.
 Most functionality is identical, but the goal of abstract-go is to provide a friendly, Abstract-native developer experience and a future-proof place for Abstract-specific features.